catalystneuro/ndx-microscopy/docs/source/format.rst

     groups:
       - neurodata_type_def: ImagingSpace
         neurodata_type_inc: NWBContainer
         doc: Abstract class to contain metadata about the region of physical space that imaging data was recorded from.
+Extended by PlanarImagingSpace and VolumetricImagingSpace.
         datasets:
           - name: origin_coordinates
             dtype: float64